 There are some perks to this military life including OCONUS travel.
 You may be familiar with the Armed Forces Recreation Centers, which include Edelweiss in Germany, the Hale Koa in Hawaii, and Dragon Hill Lodge in Korea.
 Those resorts are amazing, but they tend to fill up fast during common getaway times such as spring break or summer vacation.
 Here are 10 lesser-known OCONUS Military Recreation Facilities to try this year!

 These serene beach cottages are located on Marine Corps Base (MCB) Hawaii.
 They offer amazing views of Kaneohe Bay, a beautiful stretch along the coast of Oahu.
-While you’re there, you can enjoy the other facilities on MCB Hawaii, including the famous Kaneohe Klipper golf course, known as one of the best courses in the military.
+While you’re there, you can also enjoy the other facilities on MCB Hawaii.
+The famous Kaneohe Klipper golf course is known as one of the best courses in the military.

 - Active duty stationed at Kaneohe Bay or Camp Smith: up to 4 months in advance

 - Active duty Marines not stationed on Kaneohe Bay: up to 3 months in advance